1971

 - Your Eyes Are Like A Cup Of Tea (Reprise With Flute)(Al Yunic Sharbouni Ate)

-711026A 26th October: UK TV (ATV) 'Beaton By Bailey'.
+711026A 26th October: UK TV (ATV) 'Beaton By Bailey', incl.

-- interview with MJ (recorded in the 60's)
+- interview with MJ by David Bailey

 711108A 8th November: LED ZEPPELIN.